Mental wellbeing during menopause: Finding help when you need it

 How does therapy fit in?

-Whether you go with an antidepressant, HRT, or both, psychotherapy is another important piece of the puzzle.
+Whether you go with an antidepressant, MHT, or both, psychotherapy is another important piece of the puzzle.
 Experts recommend interpersonal therapy, which helps people understand how relationships impact depression, and cognitive behavioral therapy (CBT), which helps people reframe the thoughts and beliefs that come with depression.

 When will I feel better?